There is no excerpt because this is a protected post.

 Songs, games, crafts, and stories – there is no better way to introduce kids to the world of English.
 Date and time: 23 to 26 April 2019 Age: 4 to 8 year olds Location: Chemin Tornay 1, 1218 Le Grand-Saconnex Registration: Bookings are now closed.
 Find the current programme on the Workshops pages.

 Read, read, read, speak, speak, speak, from day 1!
 This video shows that even very young children under the age of 2 are very much aware of noun and verb rules!
-In other words, they’ll know if language used incorrectly.
-This give more food for thought on questions of bilingualism for example, but the bottom … Read moreDo infants understand language rules, and what does this mean?
+They know when language is used incorrectly.
+This give us more food for thought on questions of bilingualism, but the bottom line is clear: … Read moreDo infants understand language rules, and what does this mean?

 Group bookings Groups of 5 or more children receive a discount on full-day English Workshops: From 8.30 am to 5.30 pm, July-August 2019 Ages 7 to 14.
 5 children: 430 CHF per child per week, saving 20 CHF off regular price 6 children: 400 CHF per week per child, saving 50 CHF off regular price … Read moreSpecial offers: Summer workshops

 Extended hours – time management – attractive pricing to help you get through final exams!
 This month, our online courses are designed for students – this means an extended schedule covering weekends and evenings, as well as early morning for early risers.
 You can manage your money too by choosing private or semi-private lessons.
 We … Read moreSpecial offers: End of year exams